-This award is open to organisations wishing to enter an individual (or themselves) who have shown outstanding leadership in promoting responsible and ethical practices within their chosen field.
+This award is open to organisations wishing to enter an individual leader (or themselves) who has shown outstanding leadership in promoting responsible and ethical practices within their chosen field.
 This can include individuals from Head of Department roles up to CEO level or those leading a programme within the organisation such as a charity partnership or employee engagement scheme.

-Key achievements will include one or more major initiatives in purpose driven sustainability or social impact in which the entrant has played a significant leadership role.
+Key achievements will include one or more major initiatives in purpose driven sustainability or social impact in which the individual leader has played a significant leadership or mentoring role.
 The judges will assess the extent and range of achievements; the degree of creativity and innovation that has been shown in taking forward the initiatives; the extent to which the entrant has shown leadership within their sector and has influenced colleagues and third parties and the personal commitment demonstrated by the entrant to be a voice for positive and sustainable business practices.

 There is no specific time scale for this award, however, the individual must still be in the existing role they are being nominated for and must not have won this award before.